Money Services Business

 Federal Registration, State Licensing, One Program

 MSB registration is the federal half of money transmission compliance.
-FinCEN, the Financial Crimes Enforcement Network, requires money services businesses to register, maintain an anti-money-laundering program, and file reports on certain transactions.
-Registration does not replace state licensing: a money transmitter needs both the FinCEN registration and a license in each state where its customers live.
-This page covers who counts as an MSB, how the registration works, and how the federal and state layers fit together.
+FinCEN, the Financial Crimes Enforcement Network, generally requires money services businesses to register, maintain a risk-based anti-money-laundering program under 31 CFR 1022.210, and file reports on certain transactions.
+Registration does not replace state licensing: a money transmitter typically needs both the FinCEN registration and a license in each state where its customers live.
+This page is general compliance information, not legal advice, and it covers who counts as an MSB, how the registration works, and how the federal and state layers fit together.

 How Do You Register as an MSB With FinCEN?